davidfowl/uController/README.md

-## Source generators for minimal APIs
+## Source generator for minimal APIs

-The source generator will build extremely efficient code (what you would have hand written yourself) for invoking your handler methods!
+This source generator should make your ASP.NET Core minimal API application trim and AOT friendly.

 ## Using CI Builds